THUDM/Multilingual-GLM/README.md

 # Multilingual-GLM
-This repository contains the code of MGLM, the multilingual variant of GLM, a general language model trained with autoregressive blank infilling objective.
+This repository contains the code of MGLM, the multilingual variant of GLM, a general language model trained with an autoregressive blank infilling objective.
+If you want to know more, you may refer to our [slides](https://github.com/truthbutcher/studymaterials/blob/main/MultiGLM.pdf) on MGLM.

 The backbone structure of this model is based on [GLM: General Language Model Pretraining with Autoregressive Blank Infilling](https://aclanthology.org/2022.acl-long.26/) (Du et al., ACL 2022)

 Code is mainly based on [GLM](https://github.com/THUDM/GLM).
 Part of the code is also based on [Megatron-LM](https://github.com/NVIDIA/Megatron-LM) and [PET](https://github.com/timoschick/pet).